 In the same sense that it takes the proverbial village to raise a child, it takes a community to capture the patterns of a powerful discipline like Scrum.
 The authors have drawn insights from the thousands and thousands of Scrum practitioners worldwide with whom we have worked for many years.
 These are the folks on the front line, in the trenches, whose work bears out what works well and what doesn’t work well in complex system development.
 We first and foremost acknowledge them—or perhaps we should say “you”—as those of our community who have contributed both directly and indirectly to the hard-won insights here.
 Thanks to all of you out there.

 We also thank the Hillside Group, our umbrella “chartering” organization for sending its representatives to give us an outside perspective on how we were doing things, in spite of the fact that we kidnapped just about everyone they sent.

 We very much appreciate those of the group who, with their selfless and often anonymous gifts, made it possible for many of the rest of the team to attend the annual event.
 You know who you are.

 A special thanks to our co-author Jens Østergaard, the Lord of Stora Nyteboda, to the management and staff of Helenekilde Badhotel in Tisvildeleje, Denmark (2011–2014), of the Odawara Resort in Odawara, Japan (October 2015), and of Quinta da Pacheca in Régua, Portugal (2015–2019), all of whom warmly hosted us for our annual events and intensive editorial sessions.
 They were each homes away from home for our gatherings.
 And thanks to all who helped out at these venues: Sandra Dias and her team, as well as Christine Hegarty, Espen Suenson, and Mette Jaquet.
-In the same vein, we'd like to thank Neil Harrison, Jim Coplien, Cesário Ramos and, again, Jens Østergaard, who opened their homes to us for intensive editorial sessions, and Kiro Harada, who arranged the session in Odawara, and Ademar Aguiar, who arranged the events at Pacheca.
+In the same vein, we'd like to thank Neil Harrison, Jim Coplien, Cesário Ramos and, again, Jens Østergaard, who opened their homes to us for intensive editorial sessions.
+And we appreciate Kiro Harada, who arranged the session in Odawara, and Ademar Aguiar, who arranged the events at Pacheca.